Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification: Experiments

 The comparison results of the state-of-the-art unsupervised domain adaptation methods and purely unsupervised methods are shown in Table~\ref{tab:SOTA}.
-We can found that our proposed CACL achieve 80.9/92.7\% at mAP/rank-1 on Market-1501 and 69.6/82.6\% at mAP/rank-1 on DukeMTMC.
-It can be found that we not only perform better than all pure unsupervised methods and also achieve best performance than unsupervised domain adaptation methods.
-Moreover, we also conduct experiments on a much larger dataset MSMT17 and report the experimental results in Table \ref{Tab:msmt17}.
-Again, we can observe that our proposed CACL approach achieve a leading performance, \ie, 21.0/45.4\% at mAP/rank-1.
-It is worth to note that our CACL yields superior performance than the UDA methods on this challenging dataset.
-These results clearly confirm the effectiveness of our proposal.
+We can find that our proposed CACL achieves 80.9/92.7\% at mAP/Rank-1 on Market-1501 and 69.6/82.6\% at mAP/Rank-1 on DukeMTMC-ReID, respectively.
+It can be found that CACL not only performs better than all pure unsupervised methods but also achieves the best performance than unsupervised domain adaptation methods.

+Moreover, we also conduct experiments on a much larger dataset MSMT17 and report the experimental results in Table \ref{tab:17}.
+Again, we can observe that our proposed CACL achieves a leading performance, \ie, 23.0/48.4\% at mAP/Rank-1.
+It is worth to note that our CACL yields superior performance than some UDA methods on this challenging dataset.
+These results confirm the effectiveness of our proposal.

+Note that Instance-Batch Normalization (IBN)~\cite{Pan:IBNResNet} has been used in object recognition and has been proved very effective.
+Here, we evaluate our CACL, in which the backbone is implemented with Instance-Batch Normalization ResNet (IBN-ResNet).
+Similar to CACL with ResNet~\cite{he:CVPR16resnet}, we introduce an Instance-Batch Normalization (IBN) layer to replace the BN layer and call it an IBN-ResNet.
+As shown in Table~\ref{tab:SOTA}, the performance of our CACL can be further improved when combining with IBN-ResNet.